Bolzano to Verona

 As you pedal from the capital of South Tyrol to the festival city of Verona, you mainly follow a flat route along the Adige River, through bountiful orchards, unique mountain scenery, and on to towns with timeless culture.

-Your tour ends in Verona, the city of Romeo and Juliet, and reflect on the most beautiful and tragic love story of the world.
+Your tour ends in Verona, the city of Romeo and Juliet, where you can reflect on the most beautiful and tragic love story in the world.
 This bike tour in Italy is one you should not miss!

 Highlights